d8adrvn/smart_sprinkler/README.md

 * Easily over-ride the schedule
 * Two options to control a master relay or pump
 * A virtual rain guage that uses local weather stations to measure recent and forecasted rain and skip irrigation when rain exceeds a threshhold
+* A virtual temperature guage gives you flexibility to set minimum temperature thresholds to initiate an irrigation
+* Voice controls via the SmartThings integration with Alexa (Amazon Echo)
 * Easty to follow documentation

 ###There are three subprojects: